naashonomics/perl_snippets/README.md

 }
 ```

- An expression is anything that returns a value
+ An expression is anything that returns a value , In Perl an expression is anything that returns a value.
+In practice, just about everything in Perl returns a value.
 ```
  my $filename = shift || "linesfile.txt";
 ```
 Semicolon is used to separate statements.
+A statement is an instruction to the computer to do something.
+These concepts overlap quite a bit in Perl, but that's expected given the nature of Perl.

 ```